vertueux/smov/management/board/README.md

 The `src/` directory contains two C++ files: the front and back (rear) microcontrollers.
 Each has an address `i2c-n` with *n* between 0 and 4 (In my case).
 For example, I personally defined the front microcontroller at address `i2c-1` and the back microcontroller at `i2c-4` (See the instructions for configuring *GPIO23*-*24* with i2c, if you wish to do the same).

 Note that both microcontrollers default to address `0x40`, but this may not be the case for you.
-To check the microcontroller address, you can run the command
+To check the microcontroller address, you can run the command:
 ```bash
 sudo i2cdetect -y 1 # or 2,3,4,etc..
 ```